HOOLAHAN/stratostruct_server/README.md

 Should you encounter any issues or have questions regarding the StratoStruct backend server, please do not hesitate to reach out to us.
 You can file an issue through the GitHub issue tracker or contact the maintainers directly via email.

-Thank you for exploring the StratoStruct backend server.
+Thank you for exploring the legacy StratoStruct backend server.
+For the latest version, visit the [StratoStruct Lambda](https://github.com/HOOLAHAN/stratostruct-lambda) repository.